wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.9.3 =
+* [Fix] Hardened plugin security and sanitization of user input and escaped output

 = 4.9.2 =
 * [Fix] Fixed tweak notice errors while activating the plugin in fresh installation
 * [Update] Tested up to WordPress v6.1